An introduction to Health Savings Accounts (HSAs)

 Moving forward with Health Savings Accounts

-While you might not be an HSA expert after reading this guide, hopefully, the information should arm you with enough knowledge to start taking advantage of the many available benefits.
+While you might not be an HSA expert after reading this guide, hopefully, the information included arms you with enough knowledge to start taking advantage of the many available benefits.
 Healthcare is such a critical part of our lives, but it is complex.
-Fortunately for you, we have outlined some easy and useful ways to better prepare now and for future healthcare needs and expenses.
+Fortunately for you, we have outlined some easy and practical ways to better prepare for future healthcare needs and expenses.

-I don’t believe that HSAs are the silver bullet that will fix our healthcare problems; however, it is one of the strongest tools available now to many Americans to help reduce costs and better their overall financial situation.
-So, the next step is to determine your eligibility and to start saving using your HSA!
+While HSAs are not a silver bullet that will fix our healthcare problems, they are still one of the strongest tools available to help many Americans reduce costs and better their overall financial situation.
+So, what are you waiting for?
+Determine your eligibility and start saving with an HSA today!